eiskalteschatten/Typewritter/README.md

 **Stable**
 - Create posts
+- Edit posts

 **Development**
-- Edit posts
+- Markdown to HTML converter
 - Automated install

 **Planning**
-- Markdown to HTML converter
+- Multiple authors (login system)

 **Not yet started**
-- Multiple authors (login system)
 - Create comments
 - Edit comments
 - Simple, sandbox frontend
+- Search posts

 The list will continue to grow as more features are added or thought of.